- When was Big Sur released?

 How to update to the latest macOS version

 To get the latest macOS version, you must open the Mac App Store and search for macOS Big Sur.
 Once you find the Big Sur update, click on the download (Get) button and wait for the download to complete.
 Downloading may take a while, so just be patient.
 Once the update has been downloaded, the installer will be launched automatically.
 To install the update, simply follow the steps from the installer.

 How to downgrade macOS version (using Time Machine)

 Note that in order to perform this downgrade with the help of Time Machine, you will need to have first created a Time Machine backup disk from when you still had the earlier macOS version.
 If you have such a backup, here’s how to use it in order to downgrade your OS.

-Warning: It is highly advisable that you back up any important data you’ve created or downloaded since your Mac got updated to the Catalina OS.
+Warning: It is highly advisable that you back up any important data you’ve created or downloaded since your Mac got updated to the latest OS version.
 Otherwise, such data would be lost after the downgrade!